 The adjusted measures for fiscal 2014 exclude the impact of restructuring charges.
 During the first quarter of fiscal 2014, the Company implemented plans to streamline its structure and reduce expenses in both Europe and North America.
 During the second quarter of fiscal 2014, the Company expanded these plans to include the consolidation and streamlining of certain operations in Europe and Asia.
 These actions resulted in restructuring charges of \$12.4 million (or \$9.0 million after considering a \$3.4 million reduction to income tax expense as a result of the charges), or an unfavorable after-tax impact of \$0.11 per share during fiscal 2014.
-Net earnings attributable to Guess?, Inc. for fiscal 2014 was \$153.4 million, diluted earnings per common share for fiscal 2014 was \$1.80 and the effective tax rate for fiscal 2014 was \$1.62.5 million, adjusted diluted earnings per common share for fiscal 2014 was \$1.91 and the adjusted effective tax rate for fiscal 2014 was \$2.1%.
+Net earnings attributable to Guess?, Inc. for fiscal 2014 was \$153.4 million, diluted earnings per common share for fiscal 2014 was \$1.80 and the effective tax rate for fiscal 2014 was 32.3%.
+Excluding the impact of the restructuring charges and the related tax impact, adjusted net earnings attributable to Guess?, Inc. for fiscal 2014 was \$1.91 and the adjusted effective tax rate for fiscal 2014 was 32.1%.

 The adjusted measures for fiscal 2013 exclude the impact of a tax settlement charge incurred during fiscal 2013.
 In January 2013, the Company settled a tax audit dispute in Italy, resulting in a charge of \$12.8 million in the fourth quarter of fiscal 2013 in excess of amounts previously reserved, which was partially offset by unrelated tax benefits of \$4.0 million, or a net impact of \$0.10 per share.
 Net earnings attributable to Guess?, Inc. for fiscal 2013 was \$178.7 million, diluted earnings per common share for fiscal 2013 was \$2.05 and the effective tax rate for fiscal 2013 was \$5.3%.
-Excluding the net impact of the tax settlement charge and the unrelated tax benefits, adjusted net earnings attributable to Guess?, Inc. for fiscal 2013 was \$187.5 million, adjusted diluted earnings per common share for fiscal 2013 and the adjusted effective tax rate for fiscal 2013 was \$187.5 million, adjusted diluted earnings per common share for fiscal 2013 was \$2.15 and the adjusted effective tax rate for fiscal 2013 was 32.2%.
+Excluding the net impact of the tax settlement charge and the unrelated tax benefits, adjusted net earnings attributable to Guess?, Inc. for fiscal 2013 was \$187.5 million, adjusted diluted earnings per common share for fiscal 2013 was \$2.15 and the adjusted effective tax rate for fiscal 2013 was 32.2%.